Hard Money Q&A

 6. Know the right questions to ask

-7. Don’t chase the lowest rate
+7. Don’t chase the lowest rate, consider the overall package that lender provides

 8. Look out for the red flags